vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - If Kanye West becomes President in 2024, his first act will be to rename The Department of Homeland Security to The Department of Homey-land Security.
 Also, filibusters will be replaced with rap battles.
 TODO: punch it up, not there yet.

+- Weird celebrity body parts
+	- Ashton Kutcher's webbed toes
+	- Gerard Butler has love handles
+	- Donald Trump's orange skin and congenital hairpiece
+	- Due to a biking accident when she was 10 years old, Katy Perry looks vaguely like Zooey Deschanel.
+	- Ed Sheerhan's _ATS (Avian Tonsorial Syndrome)_, more commonly known as mussy birdnest hair.
+	- Keith Richard's entire body is extant
+	- Anthony Kiedis' bad tattoo job
+	- Paul Giamatti: his surgeon discovered that he has no distinguishable internal organs - once you cut him open, everything just looks like the inside of a tomato.

 - Rock-n-roll philosophy
 	- In ZZ Top's song _My Head's in Mississippi_, lead singer Billy Gibbons claims, "I was stumblin' through the parking lot of an invisible seven eleven."
 Now, if it was invisible, how did he know it was a 7-11 and not, say, a Circle K?